manipulative/manipulative.github.io/_pages/about.md

 My research focuses on understanding the neurocognitive mechanisms underlying social interactions, ranging from intrapersonal, interpersonal to mass group perspectives.
 I am interested in why we can fluently communicate with different people and adjust our behavior flexibly in different contexts, as well as its neural representations and dynamics.

-My technical pipeline combines naturalistic paradigm, hyperscaning technology and NLP.
+My technical pipeline combines naturalistic paradigm, hyperscaning technology and natural language process(NLP).
 I am also a novice in cognitive computational modeling.

 Feel free to contact me if you are interested in my research!